j ORGAN DISCOVERYjj

 After the download is finished, you will need to choose whether to Run or Save.
 I think it is a good idea usually to save it, so that it ends up in the Downloads folder.
 This means that if you want to install it a second time for some reason later on, it is easy to do so.

 If after Windows has downloaded the file and saved it, it offers you the option of examining the file in the Downloads folder, you should do that.
 You then don't have to find it.

 How do you find it (if you have to)?
-I am typing these instructions on a computer which has Windows 7, and in Windows 7 (and possibly in other Windows versions) there are actually two separate Downloads folders!
+In Windows 7 (and possibly in other Windows versions) there are actually two separate Downloads folders!
 If the file is not in the first you examine, then you will have to look for it in the other.
 To find these folders, click on the Start icon in the bottom-

 The file you are looking for starts with “jre”.
 It then indicates the version, and finishes with the file extension “.exe”.
 You normally have to scroll down past any folders in the list until you get to the files.